Business programme

 1 minute

 Of course, everyone wants to get their tax right first time.
-This is why Making Tax Digital is trying to help support businesses by making the process simpler from record keeping to data transfer.
+That's why Making Tax Digital is trying to help support businesses by making the process simpler from record keeping to data transfer.

 HMRC asked business owners who use MTD for VAT about their experience so far.